Magnetic resonance imaging: Neuroimaging

 MRI is the investigative tool of choice for neurological cancers over CT, as it offers better visualization of the posterior cranial fossa, containing the brainstem and the cerebellum.
 The contrast provided between grey and white matter makes MRI the best choice for many conditions of the central nervous system, including demyelinating diseases, dementia, cerebrovascular disease, infectious diseases, Alzheimer's disease and epilepsy.
 Since multiple images are taken milliseconds apart, it can show how the brain responds to different stimuli, enabling researchers to study both functional and structural brain abnormalities in psychological disorders.
 MRI also is used in guided stereotactic surgery and radiosurgery for treatment of intracranial tumors, arteriovenous malformations, and other surgically treatable conditions using a device known as the N-localizer.
 New tools that implement artificial intelligence in healthcare have demonstrated higher image quality and morphometric analysis in neuroimaging with the application of a denoising system.
+More broadly, deep learning has been applied to accelerate MRI acquisition itself by reconstructing diagnostic-quality images from undersampled k-space data.
+The fastMRI project, a collaboration between Meta AI Research (FAIR) and NYU Langone Health launched in 2018, released the largest open-source dataset of raw MRI measurements and demonstrated that AI-based reconstruction can achieve up to 4× acceleration of knee and brain scans with no loss of diagnostic accuracy—a result confirmed in a clinical interchangeability study.
+These methods have since been adopted as a clinical standard for accelerated MRI at several major medical centers.

 The record for the highest spatial resolution of a whole intact brain (postmortem) is 100 microns, from Massachusetts General Hospital.
 The data was published in Nature in October 2019.

 Though MRI is used widely in research on mental disabilities, based on a 2024 systematic literature review and meta analysis commissioned by the Patient-Centered Outcomes Research Institute (PCORI), available research using MRI scans to diagnose ADHD showed great variability.
 The authors conclude that MRI cannot be reliably used to assist in making a clinical diagnosis of ADHD.